ARahim3/Lekho/README.md

 - **Rust engine** (`engine/`) — wraps [OpenBangla/riti](https://github.com/OpenBangla/riti), compiled as a static library
 - **Swift IMK layer** (`Lekho/`) — subclasses `IMKInputController`, handles key events, candidate window, and text commits
 - **No Xcode project** — built with `swiftc` + `cargo` + shell scripts

+## Contributing

+Contributions are highly welcome!
+Whether it's reporting a bug, suggesting a feature, or submitting a pull request to improve the Swift or Rust codebases, feel free to get involved.

 ## Credits